 I remember attending one of the big company events "Massive Action Day" (run once a year) and seeing everyone who had been in the business for more than 4 years stand up - every one of them was successful and making a good income with this business.
 That is the key - keep at it, be prepared to take a few "no's" (they very often turn into yesses once you have given them time and have more experience).

-It costs £100 as long as you sign up as a Utility Warehouse customer (gas, electric, telephone, broadband, mobile phone etc) first.
-You can do this by clicking on the "save money" link at the top of the page.
-This will give you a membership number which you can then use when signing up as a Distributor to ensure that you are only charged £100.
-You will automatically be prompted to enter your membership number as part of the Utility Warehouse Distributor signup form.
+It costs £50 as long as you sign up as a Utility Warehouse customer (gas, electric, telephone, broadband, mobile phone etc) first.
+You can do this by clicking on the "save money" link at the top of this page.
+When you have signed up as a Utility Warehouse customer, you will be given a membership number which you can then use when applying to be a Partner to ensure that you are only charged £50.
+You will automatically be prompted to enter your membership number as part of the Utility Warehouse Partner signup form.

 If you are always connected to the internet, then it is perfectly possible to sign up customers using a laptop or desktop computer as I have done many times.